Ofatumumab: Medical uses

 Ofatumumab (Kesimpta 20 mg solution for injection in pre-filled syringe/pen) is indicated for the treatment of relapsing forms of multiple sclerosis in adults.
 The recommended dose is 20 mg of ofatumumab administered by subcutaneous injection with monthly dosing following loading.

 Treatment with ofatumumab has been shown to rapidly deplete B-cells which aids MS pathogenesis by influencing and regulating different autoimmune process such as T-cell production and APC activity.
-Depleted B-cells are required to address chronic clinical conditions like MS.

 Ofatumumab (Arzerra 100 mg or 1000 mg concentrate for solution for infusion) is indicated for the treatment of untreated, relapsed, or refractory chronic lymphocytic leukemia (CLL).
 The recommended doses for treatment of CLL are higher than MS, with 1000 or 2000 mg infusions administered monthly depending on if the CLL is untreated, relapsed or refractory, following loading.

 Ofatumumab is under investigation as a potential treatment for follicular lymphoma, diffuse large B cell lymphoma and rheumatoid arthritis.